SlimeDog/NetworkInterceptor/README.md

 # NetworkInterceptor
-Bukkit plugin to monitor and block outgoing network requests
+Monitor and block outgoing network requests

+NetworkInterceptor 1.0 was made with <3 by Luck.
+All credit for the original design and implementation belong to him

 ### Why?
 I have a issue with: